zilch/type-route/docs/api-reference/router/listen.md

 <Router>.listen(navigationHandler: (nextRoute: Route, previousRoute: Route | null) => false | void): () => void;
 ```

-The `listen` function will create a new route listener.
-Any time the application route changes this function will be called with the next matching route.
+The `listen` function will create a new route change listener.
+Whenever the application route changes this function will be called with the next matching route.
 If the given url does not match any route in that router an object with a `false` value for the `name` property and an empty object for the `params` property will be returned.

 Returning `false` from the navigation handler function will abort the url change.
 Read the [Preventing Navigation](../../guides/preventing-navigation.md) guide for more information on how this works.